Inspecting New Builds in Frisco: Common Builder Oversights

 4. Electrical System Errors

 Electrical issues in new homes can range from minor annoyances to serious safety hazards.
 Common problems include overloaded circuits, improperly grounded outlets, or missing GFCI protection in wet areas like bathrooms and kitchens.
 I’ve also seen junction boxes hidden behind walls, making future repairs difficult.
-My inspections include testing outlets, checking the electrical panel for proper labeling and capacity, and ensuring code-compliant installations.
+My inspections include testing outlets, checking the electrical panel for proper labeling and capacity, and ensuring professional installations.

 5. Window and Door Installation Flaws